nova-pkgs/python/Doc/extending/extending.rst

 from the objects in the cycle, even though there are no further references to the cycle itself.

-The cycle detector is able to detect garbage cycles and can reclaim them.
+The cycle detector is able to detect garbage cycles and can reclaim them so long as there are no finalizers implemented in Python (:meth:`__del__` methods).
+When there are such finalizers, the detector exposes the cycles through the :mod:`gc` module (specifically, the :attr:`~gc.garbage` variable in that module).
-The :mod:`gc` module exposes a way to run the detector (the :func:`~gc.collect` function), as well as configuration interfaces and the ability to disable the detector at runtime.
-The cycle detector is considered an optional component; though it is included by default, it can be disabled at build time using the :option:`!--without-cycle-gc` option to the :program:`configure` script on Unix platforms (including Mac OS X).
+The :mod:`gc` module also exposes a way to run the detector (the :func:`~gc.collect` function), as well as configuration interfaces and the ability to disable the detector at runtime.
+The cycle detector is considered an optional component; though it is included by default, it can be disabled at build time using the :option:`!--without-cycle-gc` option to the :program:`configure` script on Unix platforms (including Mac OS X) or by removing the definition of ``WITH_CYCLE_GC`` in the :file:`pyconfig.h` header on other platforms.
 If the cycle detector is disabled in this way, the :mod:`gc` module will not be available.

 .. _refcountsinpython: